dollarshaveclub/stickybits/README.md

 #StickyBits

-Adds `position: sticky` and `position: fixed` so something is sure as s**t gonna stick to the page when you want it to.
+StickyBits is a JavaScript Plugin that adds `position: fixed` which is overridden by  `position: sticy` (if supported) so sticky elements will stick to the top or bottom of element as desired.